Understanding Your Old House: an introductory course on maintenance and care

 With opportunities to ask James questions throughout the day, the course is also an excellent opportunity to meet and learn from other property owners who may be facing similar challenges.
 Copies of the SPAB publications Old House Handbook (RRP £25) and Old House Eco Handbook (RRP £30) will be available to purchase at reduced rates, and discounted SPAB membership will also be offered to those who join on the day.

-The SPAB will also be offering this course, in association with SPAB Scotland, in Edinburgh in the autumn.
+The SPAB will also be offering this course in Edinburgh in October 2020.

-Some of the wonderful feedback from delegates of our previous 'Understanding Your Old House' course (2019):
+Some of the wonderful feedback from delegates of our 2019 'Understanding Your Old House' course:

 “Excellent.
 Thank you for organising and I wish I had done this earlier!”